 Under normal circumstances, if your company owes a creditor £750 or more, they could issue a winding-up petition, which if left unpaid or unchallenged can become a winding-up order.
 Your banks freeze your accounts, making trading impossible.More on winding-up petitions

-With COVID-19, The Government had suspended the issuing of winding-up petitions and statutory demands after 27th April 2020.
-This suspension was due to expire on 30th September but was extended to 31st December, and again to 31st March 2021.
+With COVID-19, the government had suspended the issuing of winding-up petitions and statutory demands after 27th April 2020.
+This suspension was due to expire on 30th September, but this has been extended, and the suspension is currently due to expire on 30th June 2021.

 Is there protection for my business?

 In March, the government introduced the Coronavirus Act 2020, which included several protections for businesses.
 One of these protections was a condition that commercial tenants unable to pay their rent due to coronavirus-related debt wouldn’t face eviction.

 Additionally, according to the Corporate Insolvency and Governance Act 2020, a creditor should not pursue a winding-up petition unless they can fulfil the ‘Coronavirus condition’.